HyphaApp/hypha-docs/gettingstarted_overview/howto_login.md

 <br>

-> ### Note: Your login credentials should have been provided to you in an email sent by the system when your account was created.
+> ### **Note:** Your login credentials should have been provided to you in an email sent by the system when your account was created.
 > <br>
 >
-> If you do not know them, you should:
+> *If you do not know them, you should:*
 >  1. Try clicking the "Forgot your password?" link just above the "Login" button
->  2.
+>  2. Contact the program manager (Applicants) or the organizational staff member (Reviewers, Staff) in charge of managing account information.

 <br>

+On successfully logging in, you should be directed to your "Dashboard" - what this page looks like is different depending on your [Role](gettingstarted_overview/hypha_roles.md):
+ - **Applicants** see the "active submissions" and a button to "submit a new application"
+ - **Reviewers** see applications "Waiting for your review" and "Your previous reviews"
+ - **Staff** see "Submissions waiting for your review," "Live projects under your management," and "Requests for payment requiring your attention."
+There is also a link to the Wagtail editing platform, which allows for editing of application content, timing, and users.

 <br>